remcostoeten/shadcn-ui-lazymans-auto-importer/README.md

 Why you ask?
 I hate a 💩-load of imports, and always forget the npx shad command.

+## far from perfect, far from done, but thats life.
+It works, somewhat.

 This allows you to type in the root `./add-component.sh *component*` which can be any shadcn.
 Which then downloads the component to either `components/ui` or `src/components/ui`.
 Besides that it creates a `ui-imports.tsx` which handles all the imports and exports which means you can go from having a component like such:
 ```js